ether/ep_inline_toolbar/README.md

 # Inline toolbar for Etherpad

 A simple way to add the toolbar buttons inline on the editor.
-These buttons only appear when you highlight text
+These buttons only appear when you highlight text with a mouse.

 # Usage
-Buttons must be added to settings.json in teh toolbar section as a section called ``inline``
+Buttons must be added to settings.json in the toolbar section as a section called ``inline``

 For example..